-The esophagus is located behind the trachea, and the back of the right and left lobes can come into contact with the sides of the esophagus.
+The esophagus is located behind the trachea, and the back of the right and left lobes can contact the sides of the esophagus.

 The carotid sheaths are on the back of the left and right lobes of the thyroid gland.

-There are also neck muscles, such as the scalene muscles that lie behind the thyroid gland.
+There are also neck muscles, such as the scalene muscles, lying behind the thyroid gland.

-The thyroid gland has an abundant supply of blood, which ensures that the hormones it produces can enter the bloodstream and reach other organs and tissues.
+The thyroid gland has an abundant blood supply, ensuring that the hormones it produces can enter the bloodstream and reach other organs and tissues.

-The main arteries that supply the thyroid gland are the superior thyroid arteries and the inferior thyroid arteries.
+The main arteries that supply the thyroid gland are the superior and inferior thyroid arteries.

 The superior thyroid arteries are the first branches of the external carotid arteries.

-They travel down to the upper part of the thyroid gland and then branch into a anterior division, towards the front and a posterior division, toward the back that irrigate the upper and anterior part of the gland.
+They travel down to the upper part of the thyroid gland and then branch into an anterior division, towards the front and a posterior division, toward the back that irrigates the upper and anterior part of the gland.

-The inferior thyroid arteries branch out from the subclavian arteries and run behind the carotid sheath and reach the posterior aspect of the gland.
+The inferior thyroid arteries branch out from the subclavian arteries, run behind the carotid sheath, and reach the posterior aspect of the gland.

-The veins form a plexus or network of tributaries connecting the main veins, on the anterior surface of the gland.
+The veins form a plexus or network of tributaries connecting the central veins on the anterior surface of the gland.